dreftymac/google_clean_json/README.md

 # google_clean_json
-> transform google spreadsheet workbook into real-time, clean JSON
+> Transform google spreadsheet workbook into real-time, clean JSON

 ## Problem
 * Trevor has a google spreadsheet workbook with data on multiple worksheets;